-Liz Carpenter spoke of her horrendous accident where she was run over by a SUV as a bike commuter on Ridge Ave…and she suffered 22 broken bones.
-This accident occurred on lower Ridge Ave. & Main St.
+Liz Carpenter spoke of her horrendous accident where she was run over by a SUV as a bike commuter on Ridge Ave and suffered 22 broken bones.
+This accident occurred on lower Ridge Ave & Main St.

 We asked for Councilman Jones’ help in getting speedy safety enhancements to these areas.

 It was also announced that there will be a Public Meeting with PennDOT presenting their choice for safety enhancements on Thursday, April 20 at East Falls Presbyterian Church.
 Neighbors were encouraged to attend.